Upcoming Programs & Events

 All programs are free and open to the public, except when noted.
 If advance registration is specified please contact us at email@example.com or by phone at 610-688-8202.
 If you would like to discuss how you can assist the Radnor Conservancy’s Education Committee, please email us at the above email address.

 Support the cleanup of our Radnor Township Parks.
 Join our cleanup team as a member of vine and invasive management corps (You’ll get an Awesome T-shirt = Giving Back to your Community).
 Meet new friends, get outside, share stories, and give our trees the breathing room they need.
 Please wear long pants and long sleeve shirts, tools are provided.
 Signup below!
-Stay tuned for Fall cleanup dates!
+Stay tuned for late fall 2018 cleanup dates!

 View our past events here